Join 100,000 entrepreneurs who read us every month

 A logo is the first impression, and you want to give the right one.
 Despite you’re not a skilled designer or have no clue on how to make a logo, make an effort to bring your A-game to the pitch.
 This symbol should represent your startup’s spirit, and also mean something that will change people’s lives for the better.

 When choosing templates, don’t feel bad about it, even the best graphic designers use online tools!
-It’s the best thing to do if you’re absolutely clueless about how to create a logo to use an online logo generator, you’ll get the best result –already created by professional designers– in just a few steps, and without even closing your browser.
+It’s the best thing to do if you’re absolutely clueless about how to create a logo to use an online logo generator, such as Placeit's, you’ll get the best result –already created by professional designers– in just a few steps, and without even closing your browser.

 Beforehand, you’d better read these tips to get the best logo design possible: